Babysitter Pay Calculator

 Deciding how much to charge for babysitting depends on several factors, including your experience, location, number of children, and the responsibilities involved.
 On average, babysitters charge between $15 and $25 per hour in many areas.
 Beginners or teenagers may charge slightly less, while experienced babysitters with certifications like CPR or first aid may charge higher rates.

 The babysitting rate can also increase if you are caring for multiple children, working late-night hours, or handling additional tasks such as cooking, tutoring, or light housekeeping.
-For example, babysitting two or more children may add an extra $2 to $5 per hour to the base rate.
+Babysitting two or more children may add an extra $2 to $5 per hour to the base rate.

 How Much Should You Pay a Babysitter?